Last updated March 26, 2020.

 - Ensure influenza vaccination is current to decrease the risk of simple influenza being mistaken for COVID-19 upon return.

-To help prevent workplace exposure to acute respiratory illnesses, including COVID-19, employers should actively encourage (through generous leave policies) employees with fever (37.8 °C [100.4 °F] or greater using an oral thermometer), signs of fever, or symptoms of respiratory illness to remain at home, to observe hand hygiene and social distancing if possible, and to avoid sharing household items.
+To help prevent workplace exposure to acute respiratory illnesses, including COVID-19, employers should actively encourage (through generous leave policies) employees with fever (37.8°C [100.4°F] or higher using an oral thermometer), signs of fever, or symptoms of respiratory illness to remain at home, to observe hand hygiene and social distancing if possible, and to avoid sharing household items.
 Employees who become ill at work should be immediately isolated from other employees and sent home.
 Employee education on the aforementioned measures should be aggressive.
 Worksite hygiene measures and worksite disinfection should be active and continuous.
-Employees should not return to work until they are free of fever and other symptoms for at least 24 hours without the use of fever-reducing or other symptom-altering medications (e.g., cough suppressants).
-Should an outbreak of COVID-19 occur in the U.S., large-scale absenteeism is possible.

-Arrivals who develop fever or respiratory symptoms within 14 days of travel to China should self-isolate; observe respiratory hygiene, hand hygiene, and social distancing; wear a mask; and contact public health authorities (or telephone ahead before presenting to a hospital).
+Arrivals who develop fever or respiratory symptoms within 14 days of travel to countries with community transmission should self-isolate; observe respiratory hygiene, hand hygiene, and social distancing; wear a face mask; and contact public health authorities (or telephone ahead before presenting to a hospital).

-In general, employers and schools in the U.S. and many Asian countries are excluding from the workplace or school all employees and students who returned from anywhere in China in the past 14 days.
-Symptom-free individuals arriving from Hubei Province, China (high-risk exposure) will be quarantined and subject to daily active monitoring (communication with public health authorities).
-Symptom-free individuals arriving from other locations in China (medium-risk exposure) should self-quarantine (remain at home or in a comparable setting) if possible and self-monitor (take temperature 2 times per day) and avoid congregate settings, limit public activities, and remain out of public places where close contact may occur.
-Several countries have specific national requirements for all returnees from China to self-quarantine for 14 days.
+In general, employers and schools in many countries are excluding from the workplace or school all employees and students who have returned from COVID-19–affected countries in the past 14 days.
+Symptom-free persons arriving from countries with widespread, ongoing community transmission (medium-risk exposure) should self-quarantine (remain at home or in a comparable setting) if possible and self-observe (remain alert for symptoms) or self-monitor (take a temperature reading 2 times per day), and observe social distancing.
+Many countries have specific national requirements for all returnees from COVID-19–affected countries to self-quarantine for 14 days.

-Symptom-free individuals with a low-risk exposure outside of China (same indoor environment with a symptomatic COVID-19 case but without close contact) should self-observe for 14 days after their last potential exposure but no movement restrictions are recommended; however, an employer may choose to apply the aforementioned stricter recommendations to these individuals as well.
+Symptom-free persons with a low-risk exposure (same indoor environment with a symptomatic COVID-19 case but without close contact) should self-observe for 14 days after their last potential exposure, but no movement restrictions are recommended; however, an employer may choose to apply the aforementioned stricter recommendations to these persons as well.

 Travel Restrictions and Advisories

 A number of countries have published travel restrictions or recommendations.
-Different levels of travel restrictions are in effect and include closed land borders, closed airports, medical clearance required for entry, and internal restrictions within China.
-Recommendations range from avoiding nonessential travel to anywhere in China to avoiding all travel to Wuhan, Hubei Province, or all of China.
+Different levels of travel restrictions are in effect and include closed land borders, closed airports, medical clearance required for entry, and internal restrictions within countries.
+Recommendations range from avoiding nonessential travel to avoiding all travel to all countries.

 Entry screening (e.g., questionnaires, fever screening, thermal scanning, or visual inspection) has been implemented at international ports of entry in almost all countries.
-Anyone with fever and respiratory symptoms who has been in China in the past 14 days will be detained and isolated.
-Anyone without symptoms but with travel to China in the past 14 days may be placed in quarantine or self-quarantine depending on where in China the exposures may have taken place.
+Any traveler with fever and respiratory symptoms who has been in any country may be detained and placed in isolation or self-isolation depending on where the exposures may have taken place.